قم بتأدية المهمة التمهيدية أولا، ثم شاهد الفيديو. بعد ذلك قم بتأدية النشاط. اذا احتجت مساعدة، يمكنك قراءة النص فى أي وقت.

 Sarah: Yes, I do.
 I lived in both France and Spain for a while.

 Philip Hart: Any plans to learn other languages?

 Sarah: I’d love to try!

-Marcia Boardman: Ok, can you tell us about a time you closed a particularly challenging deal?
+Marcia Boardman: Ok, can you tell us about a time you had to close a particularly challenging deal?